AmirhosseinHonardoust/Coffee-Shop-Profit-Predictor/README.md

 - source files compile and the CSV-to-SQLite load builds the expected views
 - input validation rejects impossible values
 - the data generator is deterministic for a fixed seed and passes validation
+- the data generator is deterministic for a fixed seed and passes validation
 - feature z-scores honor the metadata mean/std (with a zero-std fallback)
 - risk bands map distances to low / medium / high and apply the error multipliers
 - driver explanations surface high competition and low rent correctly, cap at